Choke (2008 film): Cast

-Writer Chuck Palahniuk makes a cameo appearance.
-He can be seen in the same row as Sam Rockwell on the plane just before the film ends.
+Writer Chuck Palahniuk makes a cameo.
+He can be seen in the same row as Rockwell on the plane just before the film ends.

 Production

 Writing

 In April 2001, following the video and DVD success of the film adaptation of Chuck Palahniuk's book Fight Club, the author sold feature film rights to his then-unpublished book Choke to Bandeira Entertainment under producer Beau Flynn.
 Flynn optioned Choke on the request of actor Clark Gregg, who had received the book as a writing assignment and became fascinated with Choke's unflinching way of dealing with "the difficult topics of childhood trauma and sexual compulsion in a way that was both painful and hysterically funny".
 Gregg worked on the book for five years, trying to adapt it faithfully.
 He decided to write his personal version of the story, believing that it would be one that Chuck Palahniuk would oppose.
 To Gregg's surprise, the author liked and supported the departures made in Gregg's version.
 Gregg described the difficulty of writing the script: "It's a tricky adaptation because like a lot of Chuck's work, it operates in a heightened satirical, dark world, yet this one is one of his black romantic comedies, so getting the tone right took me some time."